Press Releases

 With sea turtle and manatee sightings on the rise on Georgia’s coast, boaters should be on the lookout for these big and rare animals.

-Are you heading out for a turkey hunt this year?
-Before you go, be sure to review turkey hunting safety tips before heading to the woods, encourages the Georgia Department of Natural Resources’ Wildlife Resources Division.
+Wait!
+Before heading out for your first turkey hunt of the season, be sure to review some turkey hunting safety tips, encourages the Georgia Department of Natural Resources’ Wildlife Resources Division (WRD).